SkygearIO/guides/intro/quickstart/js.md

 [[toc]]

-This guide will walk you through the steps to add Skygear to your HTML5 project and Node.js project from scratch.

 ## Try Skygear
 If you are interested in having a sneak peek, you can play around with Skygear using this [code snippet](https://jsfiddle.net/0bu7urc6/).
+You can obtain your own server endpoints and the API keys by signing up for a free Skygear account [here](https://portal.skygear.io/signup).

 ## Get started with JS Demo Projects
 :::note